A Stylish Hotel In Belgium, The Radisson RED Brussels – Estimated reading time: 10 minutes

-While there, I spent four days and three nights at one of new favorite hotels, the Radisson RED Brussels.
+While there, I spent four days and three nights at one of new all time favorite hotels, the Radisson RED Brussels.

 A Stylish Hotel In Belgium: Radisson RED Brussels